Looking for inexpensive, high-quality PCs for school? This recommendation may well be your solution.

 The PCs have USBs for keyboard, mouse and memory stick.
 Support WiFi and have a normal network connection.
-They can output to VGA and/or HDMI.
+They can output to VGA and/or HDMI (or both - so perfect for hooking up to a projector without any adaptors).
 There are also audio ports.

 Of course, if you are not replacing existing PCs, you'll need a few extras.

 I am making the assumption that you have a school licence for an operating system.
-If you are moving to 'The cloud', there is always Chromium OS available for free, but this may take some technical know-how to get up and running.
+If you are moving to 'The cloud', there is always Chromium OS, but this may take some technical know-how to get up and running.